 List of feature or feature combination-specific RACH configurations, i.e. the RACH configurations configured in addition to the one configured by rach-ConfigCommon and by msgA-ConfigCommon.
-The network associates all possible preambles of an additional RACH configuration to a feature or feature combination.
+The network associates all possible preambles of an additional RACH configuration to one or more feature(s) or feature combination(s).
+If both rach-ConfigCommon and msgA-ConfigCommon are configured for a specific feature or feature combination, the network always provides them in the same additionalRACH-Config.